dotnet/designs/accepted/2021/system-drawing-win-only/system-drawing-win-only.md

   it's only supported on Windows, via the [platform compatibility analyzer]
 * Cross-platform consumers can reference older versions of the package to continue using `System.Drawing.Common` via `libgdiplus`
+* We don't have to support usages of `System.Drawing.Common` on operating systems other than Windows.
+We also will not support teams at Microsoft using this component on other platforms either.
+Instead, we'll point people to other libraries.

 ### Non-Goals